-ITPC Global Staff is responsible for carrying out and managing day-to-day operations and for coordinating implementation of the operational plan.
-The staff work closely with regional networks to strengthen coordination, finance administration, fundraising, small grants and advocacy activities, research and monitoring, and communications systems.
-In addition to full-time staff, ITPC depends on consultants and volunteers that have supported its work over the past decade.
+ITPC is led by a Global Team is responsible for carrying out and managing day-to-day operations and for coordinating implementation of the operational plan.
+The staff works closely with members of our Global Activist Network to strengthen coordination, finance administration, fundraising, small grants and advocacy activities, research and monitoring, and communications systems.

 Othoman, an orthodontist by profession, currently leads ITPC’s works on overcoming intellectual property-related barriers to access to medicines.
 Before joining ITPC, he worked for the Association de Lutte Contre le Sida (ALCS) in Morocco, where he participated in the development of the first prevention program targeting men having sex with men in MENA.
 From 2002 to 2010 he was the chair of the Marrakech city branch of ALCS, and was in charge of international relations of ALCS.
 He is one of the most active advocates for access to treatment in the MENA region with a particular focus on the question of intellectual property rights and their effect on access to treatment.
 He has published several articles and reports about access to medicines in Morocco and the MENA region and has been involved in research on monitoring access to treatment progress with the Treatment Monitoring and Advocacy Project of ITPC.

 Trisa Taro is ITPC’s Program Impact Manager.
-Based in New York, USA, she leads the organization’s advocacy for universal HIV treatment access through branding, storytelling, and documentation of models and success stories.
+Based in New York, USA, she leads the organization’s strategic communications and storytelling, social media and branding, and documentation of models and success stories.
 Prior to this post, she worked in the international development field with organizations such as the Uganda Village Project, Operation Smile, International Medical Corps and the World Health Organization, having first graduated from Columbia University College of Physicians and Surgeons’ Institute of Human Nutrition and the University of Southern California’s Master of Public Health Program.